Skip to content

 ElasticBLAST on Azure sign-in page with the Sign in with Microsoft button

-On a new workspace, the Getting Started dialog appears after sign-in.
+On a new workspace, the Getting Started dialog also appears after sign-in.
 This dialog is the first-search readiness checklist, not another azd deployment step: the control plane is deployed, but the workload runtime still needs to be prepared before BLAST can run.

 Getting Started dialog showing completed image and terminal checks, with AKS cluster and BLAST database preparation still pending